Dress Code Power Point

 Boys & Girls: Socks must be solid white, navy blue, or tan/khaki.
 Black socks may be worn if they are not visible above the shoeline.
 Tights may be solid white or navy blue only.
 Leggings (footless tights) are not allowed.
 Visible logos are not allowed.

-Boys & Girls: Shoes must be a solid black or brown.
+Boys & Girls: Shoes must be a solid black or brown, including soles, with no visible logos.
 All shoes should have a formal appearance.
 Dress shoes, or loafer style, are recommended, however, athletic shoes of proper color, including soles, are allowed.
 Shoelaces must be the same color as the shoe, and must be tied during school hours.
 Slip on shoes must have a backing and a closed toe.
-Boots of any type are not allowed.
+Tall boots of any type are not allowed.
 Flip flops are not allowed.
 ‘Crocs’ are not allowed.
+Shoes with heels are discouraged as they prohibit the ability to play and run safely.

 Boys & Girls: Belts must be navy blue, black, or brown only.
 Scarves and sashes are not allowed.
 Accessories, such as hair ribbons, bows, etc., must be school colors and should be understated.
 Earrings should be small and understated.
 Other jewelry is discouraged and should remain hidden.
 Hair pieces are not allowed.
 Students have the responsibility to avoid apparel or accessories that are so extreme that they interrupt school decorum, student concentration, or adversely affect the educational process.
 Extreme includes any piercing of the body with the exception of the ear.
 Gauging of the ear is considered extreme and not allowed.